vegaprotocol/specs/protocol/0028-governance.md

 `governance.proposal.freeform.requiredMajority`  e.g. `0.66`,
 `governance.proposal.freeform.requiredParticipation` e.g. `0.20`.

-There is no `minEnact` and `maxEnact` because there is no on-chain enactment.
+There is no `minEnact` and `maxEnact` because there is no on-chain enactment (no governance action).

 ## Proposal validation parameters